NareenAsad/Frontend-Web-Dev-Elevvo/job-tracker-app/README.md

 *   **Responsive Design**: A clean and intuitive user interface that works well on both desktop and mobile devices.
 *   **Light Theme**: A bright and clear visual theme for comfortable use.
 *   **UI Animations**: Subtle animations for a smooth and engaging user experience.
+*   **Current Location & Weather**: Automatically detect your location and display current weather data using a weather API integration.

 ## 🚀 Technologies Used